digitalocean/functions-deployer/deployerDesign.md

 [**Code**](https://github.com/digitalocean/functions-deployer/blob/9cea0dd06ac7c1e0e8f8091a4d9142329b391107/src/util.ts#L241)

 This function is the final step in project reading.
-It updates the `build` fields of actions with the special values `remote` or `remote-default` indicating so that the building phase will correctly send these actions to be built remotely.
+It updates the `build` fields of actions with the special values `remote` or `remote-default` indicating that the building phase should send these actions to be built remotely.

 ### Building Details